gridlocdev/lua-beginners-guide/README.md

 All in all, hopefully the concepts in this guide have helped you understand the syntax of the language, as well as learn how to create great computer programs with Lua!

-> Note: If you notice anything missing or something that can be improved, feel free to submit a pull request on GitHub!
+> Note: If you notice anything missing or something that can be improved, feel free to fork this repo and submit a pull request on GitHub!